 You can apply for a CAP for a term of up to 3 months, 1 year, 2 years or 3 years.

-You must submit the CAP application form and fees to the Queensland Parks and Wildlife Service (QPWS).
+You must submit the CAP application form and fees to the Queensland Parks and Wildlife Service and Partnerships (QPWS&P).

-You can use a single application form even if you plan to operate in more than 1 activity or to operate in multiple locations such as in a national park, conservation park, resources reserve, recreation area or forest.
+You can use a single application form to apply for more than 1 activity or to operate in multiple locations such as in a national park, conservation park, resources reserve, recreation area or forest.

 Before you apply